-The five-and-a-half kilometre circuit walking track is commonly used by walkers, joggers and bike riders.
+Around the shore of Lake Albert you will find a five-and-a-half kilometre circuit walking track, commonly used by walkers, joggers and bike riders.
 Eight fitness stations have been installed in four locations along the walking track on the eastern side of Lake Albert.
 Set over 800 metres, the fitness stations are very popular with users of the lake.

 Boat ramps are located at Bosley Park, adjacent to the Wagga Wagga Boat Club on the lake’s western side, and at Apex Park on the eastern side.
 Also at Apex Park is a children’s playground with a separate fenced area for smaller children.